Resources Legacy Fund

 Since RLF typically reaches out to potential grantees rather than accepting unsolicited applications, success in partnering with RLF depends on different factors:

 Capacity for Strategic Impact: RLF describes itself as working with partners who can advance bold and impactful solutions.
-They seek organizations that can contribute to large-scale policy change, public funding campaigns, and systems-level transformation.
+They seek organisations that can contribute to large-scale policy change, public funding campaigns, and systems-level transformation.

 Key Takeaways for Grant Writers